AaronAmberman/VTS.Data/README.md

 # Supports
-This API was tested and written against VTOL VR 1.5.7.
+This API was written and tested with VTOL VR 1.5.7.

 # VTS
 An API that contains a VTS mission file reader and writer for VTOL VR as well as data abstractions for runtime management of data.